 We lived in Asia for a total of fifteen years in two separate cycles.
 First in Singapore for three years, followed by an interim three years in the Mediterranean, followed by twelve years in Taiwan.
 Throughout Asia the daily carbohydrate staple is obviously rice.

 As a child who grew up in the American Midwest our daily carbohydrate was the potato.
-When my mother tried to spiff up evening meals by serving rice, we shunned the tasteless pile of grain.
-In frustration, she resorted to sprinkling sugar over it.
-Which made things worse.
+When my mother tried to spiff up meals by serving rice, we shunned the bland pile of grain.
+She resorted to sprinkling sugar over it, which made things worse.

-Fast forward to Singapore where rice and noodles became a regular part of the family diet.
-It was presented in many delicious ways as a base to vegetables or bits of meat.
+Fast forward to life in Singapore where rice and noodles became a regular part of the family diet.
+It was presented in many delicious ways as a base to vegetables or meat.
 Our son and daughter learned the dexterity of handling chopsticks at tender ages.
-Three-year-old Lara had her own style.
-Holding a chopstick in each fist, she pinched food between the two ends.
-With some luck, it eventually reached her mouth.

 For me, making rice was always a guessing game–ratios of water to rice, cooking time, lid or no lid, rice cooker or no rice cooker.
 Finally, it was our Taiwanese helper, Alon, who showed me that preparing perfect rice requires only one thing–an index finger.